joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 I noticed other things too.
 It was harder for me to focus.
 I got angry easily.
 I remember struggling to use my password manager on my phone.
 Things that were easy for me to do before were difficult if not impossible.

-What I soon learned was that emotional trauma can cause brain damage.
+What I soon learned from a counselor at the Red Cross was that emotional trauma can cause brain damage.
 In my case, both temporarily and permanently.

 This experience has opened my eyes to the privilege I experienced before the fire.
 It changed the way I view both the world and the work we do in the industry.
 It inspired me to look for ways to embed empathy into our engineering practices through accessibility-first thinking.